 As someone who's studied multiple languages, the key to gaining fluency is, in theory, very simple: you just have to speak.
 But, as anyone who's spent time studying a foreign language also knows, that's exactly the most nerve-wracking and ego-crushing part of the process!

-What is a Language Exchange Partner?
+What is a conversation exchange?

 Language partners can meet in person or virtually, but I've found in-person relationships to be the most fruitful.
 This is primarily because you can also learn interesting nonverbal language (have you noticed that Chinese speakers use different hand gestures for numbers?) and visit places in your city related to the culture of the language you're learning.
 When I studied Arabic, I'd happily agree to meet at shisha cafes and learned a thing or two about good tea in addition to new vocabulary.